JorgenNummedalSveberg/sarcasmDetection/README.md

 # README
-Some random attempts at using tensorflow and a few other techniquest to detect sarcasm in text Wildly unsuccessful
+Some random attempts at using tensorflow and a few other techniques to detect sarcasm in text

+Wildly unsuccessful